psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 = What is different about this plugin compared to other Nginx Cache Plugins? =

+Because NPP does not depend on external Nginx modules, It provides a simpler and more flexible solution.
 This plugin directly traverses the cache directory and deletes cache files If the PHP-FPM-USER (website-user or PHP process owner) has read and write permissions granted to the Nginx cache path.
 Note that, NPP also supports Nginx cache preloading with a simple direct approach, with the help of **wget**.

-There are many cases where the external Nginx modules works fine for cache purge operations, but integrating the module with Nginx can be challenging for non-technical or regular WordPress users.

 = I am still encountering difficulties.
 Do you provide server-side integration services? =